-This deity has five heads with three eyes, flaming hair, six hands and three legs resting on two skulls and a skull cup filled with flesh.
+This deity has five heads with three eyes, flaming hair, eight arms and three legs resting on two skulls and a skull cup filled with flesh.
 He is adorned with wrathful ornaments (skull crown, garland of freshly severed heads, tiger skin, snakes) and carries ritual implements such as a thunderbolt and bell, a flaying knife, two skull cups filled with blood, and a missing attribute.

-This one has four heads with three eyes, flaming hair, 8 arms, three legs standing on three skulls.
+This one has four heads with three eyes (a fifth head missing?), flaming hair, 8 arms, three legs standing on three skulls.
 He is adorned with snakes, skull crowns and a garland of freshly severed heads, and carries various ritual objects such as a lasso, two rosaries, and two skull cups.
 There is a knot of eternity on the arch behind him above his right shoulder.
 The single-lotus base design corresponds to 18th century works.

 They were originally labelled ‘Tangut protectors’.
 The Tangut or Tanghut were people of mixed ethnical origins, including Tibetans, with a common language and culture.
 They have been relabelled ‘Trailokyavijaya’.